BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 But will it be too late?
 Will *earth* totally conceal the *world*?
-Imagining this is out of my horizon and it horrifies me.
+The future is looking grim but imagining the catastrophe is out of my horizon but it horrifies me.